CIPS DigiWeek 2025:

 Not Your Ordinary Conference

-CIPS DigiWeek is the annual flagship event by the Center for Indonesian Policy Studies, providing an open platform for stakeholders to exchange ideas and surface key issues that offer constructive solutions towards address the challenges towards fostering a responsible digital ecosystem.
+CIPS DigiWeek is the annual flagship event of the Center for Indonesian Policy Studies, serving as an open platform for stakeholders to exchange ideas, highlight critical issues, and explore practical solutions to build a responsible digital ecosystem.

-In its sixth year, CIPS DigiWeek 2025 will feature online and in-person panel discussions, and roundtables with policymakers, industry leaders, academia, and civil society to shape a positive digital future.
+Now in its sixth year, CIPS DigiWeek 2025 will feature a mix of online and in-person panel discussions and roundtables, bringing together policymakers, industry leaders, academics, and civil society to help shape a positive digital future.

-A platform where policymakers and innovators collaborate for Indonesia's digital future.
+A space for policymakers and innovators to shape Indonesia’s digital future—together.

 Engage with leading experts across industries, academia, and civil society.